From LONG ISLAND – by Ann Parry (ann-parry.com)

 “The Eagle has landed.
 That’s one small step for [a] man, one giant leap for mankind.”

-I first saw Mike Massimino in 2010, during Cradle of Aviation’s Legends in Air & Space Lecture series.
+I first saw Mike Massimino in 2010, during Cradle of Aviation Museum’s Legends in Air & Space Lecture series.
 Seeing him in action throughout Thursday reinforced how he’s an upbeat, self-reflective, cool-nerd sort of guy “everyone would like to be or have as a friend.”

-Then it struck me that many of the astronauts I’ve crossed orbits with also exuded a personable, centered quality, and figure it’s not a coincidence but an essential quality for working well in space.
+In fact, many astronauts I’ve crossed orbits with also exuded a personable, centered quality – not surprisingly, since it’s an essential quality for working well in space.

-At the museum’s gift shop, I bought two signed copies of Massimino’s 2016 book, “Spaceman: An Astronaut’s Unlikely Journey to Unlock the Secrets of the Universe” – one for myself and one for my brother Lou, a physics teacher and fellow aerospace and astronomy buff.
+At the museum’s gift shop, I bought two signed copies of Massimino’s 2016 book, “Spaceman: An Astronaut’s Unlikely Journey to Unlock the Secrets of the Universe” – one for myself and one for my brother Lou (“Luigi”), a physics teacher at Durham Academy, NC, and fellow aerospace and astronomy buff.